 Speaking of which…

 Lesson 3: Build a sense of purpose through a shared goal and a simple way towards it.

-Since the goal is in the future, but your group lives in the now, your purpose should be like a bridge between the two.
+The goal is in the future, but your group lives in the now.
+Which means your purpose should be like a bridge between the two.
 Thus, if you can come up with a simple narrative as to how your purpose will help you go from today to tomorrow and reach your goal, you’ll be able to activate those around you.

 A useful tool to accomplish this is a short, catchy, maybe even cheesy slogan.
 Think of Nike’s “just do it.”
 It’s kinda cliché, but it works, because it’s easy to remember, and easy to repeat until it sinks in.
-With safety, vulnerability, and purpose all in one place, it’ll be almost impossible to stop you and your team from accomplishing whatever you set out to do!
+With safety, vulnerability, and purpose, it’ll be almost impossible to stop you and your team from accomplishing anything!

 Who would I recommend The Culture Code summary to?

 The 16 year old athlete, who’s got trouble fitting in with his soccer team, the 22 year old student, whose grades depend a lot on her performance in group assignments, and anyone who’s leading a group of people at work.